ZayaSansanch/SnowyGameJam2023/SECURITY.md

 ## Reporting a Vulnerability

-You can write about vulnerabilities to isues.
+You can write about vulnerabilities in issue https://github.com/LeviiLovie/SnowyGameJam2023/issues/1.